gateway-fm/rpc-docs/apis/starkex/trading/getvaultid.md

 ---
-description: Return current fee rate for a given address.
-This rate is dependent on the trading volume of the user.
+description: An authenticated endpoint used to retrieve a vaultId for given token.
 ---
-#Get Fee Rate
+# **Get Vault Id**

 ### **Parameters**
 `token` - string